-We were very active in church, and I served in a number of callings … nothing “big”.
-I guess the biggest responsibilities I had were twofold: First, I was called on frequently to speak in church because I was a good public speaker.
-And second, I was gifted at organizing events, so I ended up organizing virtually every special event in our ward – either being “in charge” or assisting the person in charge.
+We were very active in church, and I served in a number of callings … nothing “big.”
+I guess the biggest responsibilities I had were twofold: first, I was called on frequently to speak in church because I was a good public speaker.
+Second, I was gifted at organizing events, so I ended up organizing virtually every special event in our ward – either being “in charge” or assisting the person in charge.

 My marriage was a wreck from the beginning … my dreams of a perfect marriage to a man who was committed to God were shattered as my “returned missionary’s” emotional problems began to surface.
-Instead of the godly man I thought I’m married, he turned out to be a pathological liar, an abuser, an alcoholic and a womanizer, sleeping with over 300 women in the 8 years we were married.
-I finally decided I couldn’t take it any more when I found him in bed with another woman.
-I threw him out that night, and filed for divorce a few days later.
+Instead of the godly man I thought I’m married, he turned out to be a pathological liar, an abuser, an alcoholic and a womanizer, sleeping with over 300 women in the eight years we were married.
+I finally decided I couldn’t take it anymore when I found him in bed with another woman.
+I threw him out that night and filed for divorce a few days later.
 In the interim, I hid at a friend’s house in Memphis for fear of what he would do … which is exactly what he did … he got drunk, showed up at our apartment and destroyed everything.
 Considering the condition of the apartment when I finally went home, it’s almost a surety that if I’d been there, he would have done just as much – if not more – damage to me.